yizhangzhai/Elo-Customers-Payment-Experience-Prediciton/README.md

 - Deep Nueral Network - serve as the feature engineering machine that learn the high-ordered customers representations
 - LighGBM - the final models that fit customers historical purchases and above created features

-The final prediction error is 3.60599, which ranked as the 52th out of 4110 participants.
+The final prediction error is ~3.606, which ranked at the 52th position out of 4110 participants.
 Elo can utilize the models to learn their customers satisfactions and take actions to convert less engaged customers and/or to target specific customers groups.